 As the costs of building a private data center continue to escalate and the versatility of third-party data centers expands, more companies are looking at colocation solutions as an ideal situation for their IT infrastructure.
-While renting space in a data center might not sound like it would qualify as a next generation trend, it’s important to remember that today’s data centers are entirely different beasts from the old data repositories of previous decades.
+While renting space in a facility might not sound like it would qualify as a data center technologies trend, it’s important to remember that today’s data centers are entirely different beasts from the old data repositories of previous decades.
 The modern data center is a connectivity bonanza, offering organizations access to almost every digital service imaginable.
 Colocation isn’t just about renting floor space; it also means leveraging the enhanced power and cooling capabilities of data centers to reduce ongoing infrastructure costs.

-If cloud computing is the darling of the previous decade, edge computing might well be the next generation trend of the 2020’s for data centers.
+If cloud computing is the darling of the previous decade, edge computing might well be the next major trend for the data center industry.
 Edge computing architectures expand the reach of a typical cloud network by pushing key processing functions to the edge of the network, closer to where the data itself is gathered.
 Traditional cloud computing requires collected data to travel back to the core of the network where it can be processed by the central server.
 Since data is constrained by the laws of physics, it doesn’t travel there instantaneously, resulting in latency that slows streaming content services, medical devices, industrial scanners, and other devices.

 By processing data closer to the edge of the network where it’s collected, edge computing can greatly increase speed and responsiveness.
 As internet of things (IoT) devices become more common each year, the number of devices capable of handling that processing load is increasing to the point at which edge computing is more viable than ever.
 Edge data centers are also being used to extend network reach and increase speed, providing more powerful processing resources that can handle tasks too big for IoT devices, but not large enough to send back to the core of the network.

-These next-generation data center trends have already changed the industry significantly.
+These data center trends have already changed the industry significantly.
 Where data centers were once the exclusive concern of large companies, today they are providing smaller organizations with the ability to provide products and services more effectively than ever before.
-As the data center industry continues to evolve, these trends will surely give way to even more remarkable developments that drive innovation to another level.
+As data center technologies continue to evolve, these trends will surely give way to even more remarkable developments that drive innovation to another level.